 2. In the business world, when leaders ask “How are you?” with great zeal and interest, they really meant, “How’s our scorecard looking?
 Are we meeting the metrics?
 How is the team performing?”
 Not so much about the person but what the person can bring in.

 I’m not generalizing, neither am I blaming them.
 It’s natural for leaders to want to know team standing at any given time.
 However, is that all there is?

 Many of the heartfelt conversations I’ve been in started with this one-word-question.

 Once over lunch, I was with my rather young teammate, an intern.
 I was open for anything.
 Even nothing.
-I wasn’t too sure what a non-work conversation would be like with today’s young blood, you know.
-I am older by 17 years.
+This was among our first few conversations, so I wasn’t too sure what a non-work conversation would be like with today’s young blood, you know.
+We’re talking 17-year gap.

 I was thinking K-Pop, current TV series or maybe online games, which I know nothing of.
 Only one thing was certain, she was not her usual bubbly self.

 So, I asked, “Kumusta?
 How was your weekend?”

 She looked into my eyes.
 At this moment I wondered if it’s not customary anymore for the ‘millennials’ to ask this question.
 I was ready for a friendly banter.

 “Remember Ana (not her real name)?”
 I said, “Yes, your close friend and greatest critique.
 Why?”
 Then she went on and on and on sharing with me blow-by-blow what happened over the weekend.
 In summary, she, together with her family rushed her close friend to the hospital for something very serious and needed immediate attention.
 It was really heavy emotionally so I just listened.
 “So, that explains why you are not that bubbly today.”
 She said, “I haven’t slept since Saturday morning.”